jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Sune

 Sune was the goddess of light.
-She was said to reside within the sun, shining down on the faithful by day.
+She was said to manifest in the physical realm as the sun, shining down on the faithful by day.
 Her domains were light, beauty, goodness, mercy, kindness, forgiveness, hope, love, laughter, art, joy, and courage.

-The goddess Sune had three children: In Ana, Na'an Sin, and Utu Sham.
+The goddess Sune had three children: In Ana, Na'an Sin, and Mishakal.

-### Utu Sham
+### Mishakal

+Mishakal was the goddess of healing and new life.
+She was said to manifest in the physical realm as the first moon, the largest and oldest sister of the three, Utu Sham.

 <h2 id="calendar">Calendar</h2>